-i.
-BASE PAY
+I. GROSS PAY

-Base pay is paid monthly and varies from 12 to 14 months.
+Gross pay - salary - is paid monthly and varies from 12 to 14 months.
 A '13-month' pay scheme is common in China, with the additional month's pay being issued during the Spring Festival month (usually February).
-The minimum wage in Shanghai and Beijing is CN¥2,420 per month and CN¥2,120 per month respectively (as of 2018).
+The minimum wage (minimum net salary standard) in Shanghai and Beijing is ¥2,480 per month and ¥2,200 per month respectively (as of 2020).
 New minimum wage amounts are issued each year.

-ii.
+II.
 INCENTIVE PAY